 Make Viewing Data Easier by Naming Randomizations

-Giving a proper name to each randomization or randomized *group will greatly ease your ability to analyze the data.
+Giving a proper name to each randomization or randomized *group will greatly ease the process of analyzing your data.
 While the user won’t see the name of the group they were assigned to, you’ll be able to quickly see which users got assigned to which group names later on when you’re reviewing the results of your program.
 Take a look at the example.

 *randomize